Nikhil-Banerjee/Portfolio-Tracker/README.md

 Go to Transaction report and download the Excel(detailed report) file for the date range you wish to graph.

-Place file inside Stake folder inside Data folder (Data -> Stake -> "place file").
+Place file inside Stake folder inside Trade Reports folder (Trade Reports -> Stake -> "place file").

 Delete any other files in the Hatch, Stake and Sharesies folder that is not your data.